-The Shanghai Expo (中国2010年上海世界博览会): “Shanghai’s Moment in the Sun” Posted by Stephen on May 3, 2010 in Business, Culture, News, travel
+The Shanghai Expo (中国2010年上海世界博览会): “Shanghai’s Moment in the Sun” Posted by Stephen on May 3, 2010 in Culture, News

 As the dazzling displays of fireworks, interpretive performances and welling nationalist pride of the 2008 Beijing Olympics fade from international memory, another pro-China, six-month event (the largest and most expensive of it’s kind) has just begun this weekend in Shanghai, China (上海 Shàng hǎi).
 The Shanghai World Expo or 中国2010年上海世界博览会 (Zhōngguó Èrlíngyīlíng Nián Shànghǎi Shìjìe Bólǎnhuì) is a chance for Shanghai to steal a little thunder from it’s neighbors-to-the-North, celebrating the the most modern（现代 xiàn dài) and cosmopolitan city of China, as it’s involvement in global trade, finance and culture mark it as one of the 21st century’s “new great world cities”.
 For 上海 it is a long overdue honor, but better late than never.

 Much like in the prelude to the Beijing Olympics, the government has been allocated billions in renovation/construction funds along with an area larger than 5 square kilometers to hold expo events.
 They’ll be needing all that floor space considering that an estimated 75-100 million people are expected to attend the event over the six month time-period, including hundreds of dignitaries, politicians, businessmen and moguls of industry.
 It’s now Shanghai’s turn to shine.